Diane McKnight

-Diane McKnight (born March 22, 1953) is a professor of civil, environmental, and architectural engineering at the University of Colorado Boulder and a fellow at the Institute of Arctic and Alpine Research (INSTAAR).
+Diane McKnight (born March 22, 1953) is a distinguished professor of civil, environmental, and architectural engineering at the University of Colorado Boulder and a fellow at the Institute of Arctic and Alpine Research (INSTAAR).
 McKnight is a founding principal investigator of the National Science Foundation's Long-Term Ecological Research (LTER) program in the McMurdo Dry Valleys of Antarctica.

 Early life and education

 McKnight received a BS in mechanical engineering (1975), MS in civil engineering (1978), and her PhD in environmental engineering in 1979, all from Massachusetts Institute of Technology.

 Career and impact

 After completing her graduate studies, McKnight began working for the US Geological Survey (USGS) as a research scientist for the Water Resources Division.
 As part of her work with USGS, she conducted research on lakes in the blast zone of Mount St. Helens in 1980.

-In 1996, McKnight transitioned to the University of Colorado – Boulder, where she became one of the founding principal investigators of the McMurdo Dry Valleys Long Term Ecological Research Program in Antarctica's McMurdo Dry Valleys.
+In 1996, McKnight transitioned to the University of Colorado Boulder, where she became one of the founding principal investigators of the McMurdo Dry Valleys Long Term Ecological Research Program in Antarctica's McMurdo Dry Valleys.
 While continuing to conduct extensive research in Antarctica, she also conducts research in the Rocky Mountains, where she develops interactions with state and local groups involved in mine drainage and watershed issues.
 In total McKnight has authored or co-authored over 300 publications.

 McKnight has been nationally and internationally recognized for her "seminal" and "visionary" contributions to Antarctic science.
 McKnight Creek in Taylor Valley, Victoria Land is named after her.
 She is also responsible for naming Antarctic features, including Furlong Creek.

 Her contributions to major scientific institutions include service on several National Research Council committees; service on the Water, Science and Technology Board and the Polar Research Board; and tenure as president of the American Geophysical Union Biogeosciences section.
-In 2015 she was awarded CU-Boulder's Distinguished Research Lectureship, which the university cites as being "among the highest honors bestowed by the faculty upon a faculty member at CU-Boulder".
+In 2015 she was awarded CU-Boulder's Distinguished Research Lectureship, and in 2021, McKnight was recognized as a Distinguished Professor by the University of Colorado Boulder.
 McKnight also was founding editor of the Journal of Geophysical Research: Biogeosciences.